-In March 2009, we submitted an NDA for AFREZZA.
-The FDA has advised us that it will regulate AFREZZA as a "combination product" because of the complex nature of the system that includes the combination of a new drug (AFREZZA) and a new medical device (the AFREZZA inhaler used to administer the insulin).
-The FDA's review of our NDA for AFREZZA involves several separate review groups of the FDA including: (1) the Metabolic and Endocrine Drug Products Division; (2) the Pulmonary Drug Products Division; and (3) the Center for Devices and Radiological Health, which reviews medical devices.
+The FDA has advised us that it will regulate AFREZZA as a "combination product" because of the complex nature of the system that includes the combination of a new drug (AFREZZA) and a new medical device (the inhaler used to administer the insulin).
+The FDA indicated that the review of our NDA for AFREZZA will involve several separate review groups of the FDA including: (1) the Metabolic and Endocrine Drug Products Division; and (3) the Center for Devices and Radiological Health, which reviews medical devices.
 The Metabolic and Endocrine Drug Products Division is the lead group and obtains consulting reviews from the other two FDA groups.
-We can make no assurances at this time about what impact FDA review by multiple groups will have on the approvability of our product.
+We can make no assurances at this time about what impact FDA review by multiple groups will have on the approvability of our product or that we will obtain approval of the NDA in a timely manner or at all.